-Offset 0x008 WRKEY Type Reset wo wo wo wo wo wo 15 14 13 12 11 10 COMT WRITE reserved RO 0 R/W R/W Type Reset RO RO R/W RO RO RO RO RO RO
+Offset 0x008 WRKEY Type Reset wo wo wo wo wo wo wo wo 15 14 13 12 11 10 COMT WRITE reserved R/W Туре RO 0 RO RO R/W R/W RO RO RO RO RO RO

-Bit/Field Name Type Reset Description 31:16 WRKEY WO 0x0 This field contains a write key, which is used to minimize the incidence of accidental flash writes.
+Bit/Field Name Туре Reset Description 31:16 WRKEY WO 0x0 This field contains a write key, which is used to minimize the incidence of accidental flash writes.
 The value 0xA442 must be written into this field for a write to occur.
 Writes to the FMC register without this WRKEY value are ignored.
 A read of this field returns the value 0.
 15:4 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 3 COMT R/W 0 Commit (write) of register value to nonvolatile storage.
 A write of 0 has no effect on the state of this bit.
 If read, the state of the previous commit access is provided.
 If the previous commit access is complete, a 0 is returned; otherwise, if the commit access is not complete, a 1 is returned.
 This can take up to 50 μs.
 2 MERASE R/W 0 Mass erase flash memory If this bit is set, the flash main memory of the device is all erased.
+A write of 0 has no effect on the state of this bit erased.
 A write of 0 has no effect on the state of this bit.